laurencardieri/streamlit_personality/README.md

 1. Take the test to decipher whether you are an introvert or extrovert.
 2. Upload your own file, ensure it has the proper columns like in the original dataset.
-     - Example .csv can be found on repository
+     - Example .csv can be found on repository!
+(Personality_Name - Sheet1.csv)
 4. Use the model's findings to create effective teams with specific roles.

 ---